elchs/LetoDBf/Readme.txt

    integer ( without decimals, can be incremented and decremented ) decimal ( integer with decimals, e.g. 4.321 )
    limited in size !:
-   string  ( [NEW] also binary string, means containg any char like e.g. CHR( 0 ) )
-   array   ( [NEW] { ... } with any item type, limited in size )
+   date    ( [NEW] date format, will be internally handled as YYYYMMDD string  ( [NEW] also binary string, means containg any char like e.g. CHR( 0 ) ) array   ( [NEW] { ... } with any item type, limited in size )